VivekPorush/Comparator/README.md

 =============
     This package contains complete Spice code for an Comparator implementation on LTSpice & HSPICE.
     Every effort has been made to improve portability of this program.
 This code can be used “as it is” on LTSpice/ HSPICE.
 However, PSPICE portability is not verified.

-    - Other issues can be reported on below mentioned contact information.
+All additional issues and feedback can be forwarded to the below mentioned contact information.

 ==========
 Features